Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Queensland depends heavily on the water security provided by Glenlyon.
 Irrigation allocations are directly tied to these storage metrics.
-Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.
+Without the buffer provided by this massive 253 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

-The surrounding catchment of Glenlyon also supports diverse local flora and fauna.
+Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
 When capacity allows, Glenlyon becomes a hub for regional tourism and water sports.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact